 One may often just assume success if their Pool is higher than the Difficulty.
 On the other hand, you might notice it is impossible to beat a Difficulty three times your pool or higher.
 Try something else!

-1. Roll dice equal to the relevant pool.
+- Roll a number of dice equal to the Attribute being used.

 The average Score of a single die is 1, making it easy to gauge chances of success.
 This also means you can directly contest single Attributes, using one as the active Check and the other as its passive Difficulty.